ramirezi29/Accountability/README.md

 ## Requirements

-- iOS 8.0+
+- iOS 12.1+
-- Xcode 7.3
+- Xcode 12

 ## Installation

 #### CloudKit
-Make sure you're signed into your [iCloud](https://support.apple.com/en-us/HT203512) when testing application.
+Make sure you're signed into your [iCloud](https://support.apple.com/en-us/HT203512) when testing application on your device or simulator.